Faculty and Guests Will Include:

 A workshop designed to discuss multimodal ways of writing and reading the poem that uses images or combines with prose in interesting ways, or which uses videos or visual narratives.

-Paisley Rekdal is the author of a book of essays, The Night My Mother Met Bruce Lee; a hybrid-genre photo-text entitled Intimate; and five books of poetry: A Crash of Rhinos, Six Girls Without Pants, The Invention of the Kaleidoscope, and Animal Eye, which was a finalist for the 2013 Kingsley Tufts Prize, the Balcones Prize and winner of the UNT Rilke Prize.
-Her newest poetry collection is Imaginary Vessels, and her latest nonfiction work is The Broken Country, which won the 2016 AWP Nonfiction Prize.
+Paisley Rekdal is the author of Appropriate: A Provocation, which examines cultural appropriation; a book-length essay, The Broken Country: On Trauma, a Crime, and the Continuing Legacy of Vietnam, which won the 2016 AWP Nonfiction Prize; The Night My Mother Met Bruce Lee; the hybrid photo-text memoir Intimate; and six books of poetry: Nightingale, which re-writes many of the myths in Ovid’s The Metamorphoses; A Crash of Rhinos; Six Girls Without Pants; The Invention of the Kaleidoscope; Animal Eye, a finalist for the 2013 Kingsley Tufts Prize and winner of the UNT Rilke Prize; and Imaginary Vessels, finalist for the 2018 Kingsley Tufts Prize and the Washington State Book Award.
+She is the guest editor for Best American Poetry 2020.
 Her work has received the Amy Lowell Poetry Traveling Fellowship, a Guggenheim Fellowship, an NEA Fellowship, two Pushcart Prizes, a Fulbright Fellowship, and various state arts council awards.
 She teaches at the University of Utah and is Utah’s Poet Laureate.

 Charles Baxter is the author of six books of stories and six novels.
 He was the general editor for The Art of … series for Graywolf press.
 His newest novel, The Sun Collective, was published in November, 2020.
 He has taught in the Warren Wilson MFA program for writers and at the University of Minnesota, and he lives in Minneapolis.